 Hometown Hope Grants are awarded monthly to community groups in the Lenawee County area.
 Community groups, civic organizations, non-profits, even school or church based groups receive a month-long advertising campaign with 103.9 WLEN.
-Hometown Hope Grants are made possible by a generous partnership with 103.9 WLEN, Kemner Iott Benz and McDonald’s of Adrian and Hudson, and Kapnick Insurance.
+Hometown Hope Grants are made possible by a generous partnership with 103.9 WLEN, Kemner Iott Benz and McDonald’s of Adrian and Hudson.

 January – Habitat for Humanity of Lenawee (HFHLC)

 HFHLC was established in 1989 by a group of people committed to reducing substandard housing through the building of affordable homes in Lenawee County.
 In 2006 they opened the HFHLC Re-store to help fund their mission and reduce waste in building materials.
-Habitat will use their grant celebrate and publicize their 18th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success as well as create excitement for a project headed by culinary students to create a new pasty to celebrate the 20th anniversary of the pasty project.
+Habitat will use their grant to celebrate and publicize their 20th annual Pasty project fund raiser and recruit new volunteers to build on the project’s success.
+They will also create excitement for a project headed by culinary students to create a new pasty to celebrate the 20th anniversary of the pasty project.

 August- Boys and Girls Club

 The Boys and Girls club of Lenawee opened in 2001 and is dedicated to ensuring that the community’s disadvantaged youth has greater access to quality programs and services that will enhance their lives and shape their futures.
 They plan to use their grant to promote the great things happening at the club and to encourage more youth to take part and showcasing their back to school programming and services.
-They will reach out to parents of teens to encourage them to allow their children to spend time at the club during special teen only events.
-They will also raise awareness of the club being an alternative to kids being home alone.
+They want to raise awareness of the club to parents and educators and promote their programs on leadership development and healthy lifestyles.
+The grant will also allow them to promote their Blue Jean Ball fundraising event in September.